Deploy and Transfer a New Token from Stellar to EVM

 You can register an existing token to make it an interchain token; however, we will cover that in a different guide.

-You can find the full code example here.
+You can find the complete code example here.

 You’ve now learned how to: